Updated: Aug 3

 itarata - somewhere else, in the thoughts of the material world

 As per #Samkhya philosophy the existence of the being is made possible by the coming together of two entities: the pure consciousness; the material world.
-If the mind ( matrix of thoughts) remains unarrested, concentrated the matrix of the thoughts being incessantly generated by the interaction of the senses with the material world completely hides the awareness of the #pureconsciousness behind it.
+If the mind ( matrix of thoughts) remains unarrested, not concentrated the matrix of the thoughts being incessantly generated by the interaction of the senses with the material world completely hides the awareness of the #pureconsciousness behind it.
 The mind here remains in a befuddled state, completely identifying itself with the thoughts, forgetting its true nature which is pure consciousness.

 As the mind loses its steadiness, this clear canvas begins to get covered by the blemishes of the thoughts being generated on account of its contact with the material world.